 The hostel does not have step-free access.
 If you have access needs, please contact us to discuss.

-We’ll eat family-style in the dining room looking out over the sea.
+We’ll eat family-style in the dining room overlooking the sea.
 The #dareconf crew will cook all of our food fresh in the hostel’s kitchen using local produce.
-(We can cater for all dietary requirements, just let us know.)
+(We can cater for all diets.)

 As well as eating together, you’ll also join in with the cooking.
 Nothing taxing: scrubbing potatoes or washing up plates doesn’t take long when a group does it together.